Datasets

 Viewing and exploring

 From the Datasets page, you can see all your datasets with their row counts, column information, and creation dates.
+Use the search bar at the top of the list to filter datasets by name.
 Select a dataset to view its contents, edit its settings, or use it in other features.

 Editing